Research UnitsNext Previous

 - Raw material provisioning and transport strategies.
 This topic includes the characterization of the different raw material sources and the different ways of carrying lithic resources into the sites, according to distance and raw material quality.

 - Spatial distribution of lithic remains and formation processes.
-The spatial location of knapping activities and refuse areas are essential to approach the organizational complexity of prehistoric human groups, but also the temporal dynamics of assemblage formation.
+The spatial locations of knapping activities and refuse areas are essential to approach the organizational complexity of prehistoric human groups, but also the temporal dynamics of assemblage formation.
 Spatial analysis, refitting and identification of Raw Material Units (RMU) provide the basic data to address these topics.